Why ADHD Online Tests Miss Important Diagnoses

 Supporting Emotional Health in Children with Developmental Disabilities

 Emotional Well-Being and Developmental Differences Children and teens with developmental disabilities—including autism, Down syndrome, fragile X syndrome, and fetal alcohol spectrum disorder (FASD)—often experience emotional and behavioral challenges alongside their learning and communication differences.
-At the Utah Center for Psychological Services in Salt Lake City, we see firsthand how children with developmental conditions may struggle […]
+At the Utah Center for Psychological Services in Salt Lake City, we see firsthand how children with developmental conditions may […]

 Autism vs. Intellectual Disability: Understanding Key Differences in Developmental Testing